onurbbr/C-Private-Pension-System-Calculator/README.md

-TR = Bu program, bankaya her yıl değişen aylık depozito tutarını hesaplar ve toplamını sunar.
+TR = Bu program Bireysel Emeklilik Sistemi için hesap yapma programıdır.

-EN = This program calculates the monthly deposit amount to the bank, which varies from year to year, and presents its total.
+EN = This program is an accounting program for the Private Pension System.